-The director's mandate is remunerated in accordance with the remuneration policy.
-The remuneration of the directors is determined by the General Meeting.
+The director's mandate is remunerated in accordance with the Company's remuneration policy.
+The remuneration of the directors is determined by the general meeting in accordance with the remuneration policy.

 The Company draws up a remuneration report as referred to in Article 3:6, §3 of the Belgian Companies and Association Code and the Code 2020, which will form a specific part of the Corporate Governance Declaration.
-The ordinary General Meeting of the Company decides on the remuneration report by separate vote.
+The ordinary general meeting of the Company decides on the remuneration report by separate vote.
 The annual remuneration report is prepared by the Nomination and Remuneration Committee.